Scifabric/pybossa/doc/api.rst

 * **X-RateLimit-Reset**: the remaining window before the rate limit resets in UTC epoch seconds

-We recommend to use the Python package **requests** for interacting with PyBossa, as it is really simple to check those values:
+We recommend to use the Python package **requests** for interacting with PYBOSSA, as it is really simple to check those values:

 .. code-block:: python